coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 If the item is poorly secured or otherwise easy to snatch or cut away the attacker gets a +4 bonus.
-Unlike on a normal disarm attempt, failing the attempt doesn't allow the defender to attempt to disarm you.
+Unlike on a normal disarm attempt, failing the attempt doesn’t allow the defender to attempt to disarm you.
 This otherwise functions identically to a disarm attempt, as noted above.

-You can't snatch an item that is well secured unless you have pinned the wearer (see Grapple).
+You can’t snatch an item that is well secured unless you have pinned the wearer (see Grapple).
 Even then, the defender gains a +4 bonus on his roll to resist the attempt.